Registered Nursing Degree

 After completion of the Role Transition Courses (HOC 050 and 050A) the LVN-to-RN program consists of two additional semesters.
 Classroom instruction is offered concurrently with clinical experience.
 The Curriculum has been organized under the standards mandated by the State of California Board of Registered Nursing.

-General Education course requirements mandated by the Board of Registered Nursing:* The following courses must be taken prior to the last semester of the LVN to RN program.
-These courses are necessary to be eligible to take the NCLEX to become an RN.
+General Education course requirements mandated by the Board of Registered Nursing:* The following courses are necessary to be eligible to take the NCLEX to become an RN.

 - General Psychology (PSY 001) or Human Psychology (PSY 012) or equivalent